Combining Reconstruction and Contrastive Methods for Multimodal Representations in RL: Environments

 \subsection{Locomotion Suite}

-The $6$ tasks in the locomotion suite are \texttt{Ant Empty}, \texttt{Ant Walls}, \texttt{Hurdle Cheetah Run}, \texttt{Hurdle Walker Walk},\texttt{Hurdle Walker Run}, and \texttt{Quadruped Escape}. \autoref{sup:table:proprioception_loco} shows the splits into proprioceptive and non-proprioceptive parts. \autoref{sup:fig:all_loco_vis} displays all environments in the suite.
+The $6$ tasks in the locomotion suite are \texttt{Ant Empty}, \texttt{Ant Walls}, \texttt{Hurdle Cheetah Run}, \texttt{Hurdle Walker Walk}, \texttt{Hurdle Walker Run}, and \texttt{Quadruped Escape}. \autoref{sup:table:proprioception_loco} shows the splits into proprioceptive and non-proprioceptive parts. \autoref{sup:fig:all_loco_vis} displays all environments in the suite.

-\paragraph{Ant.} The Ant tasks build on the locomotion functionality introduced into the DeepMind Control suite by \cite{Tassa2020dm_control}.
-For Ant Empty, we only use an empty corridor, which makes this the easiest task in our locomotion suite.
-For Ant Walls, we randomly generate walls inside the corridor, and the agent has to avoid those in order to achieve its goal, i.e., running through the corridor as fast as possible.
+Both \textbf{Ant} tasks build on the locomotion functionality introduced into the DeepMind Control suite by \citep{Tassa2020dm_control}.
+For \texttt{Ant Empty}, we only use an empty corridor, which makes this the easiest task in our locomotion suite.
+For \texttt{Ant Walls}, we randomly generate walls inside the corridor, and the agent has to avoid those to achieve its goal, i.e., running through the corridor as fast as possible.

-\paragraph{Hurdle Cheetah \& Walker.} We modified the standard Cheetah Run, Walker Walk, and Walker Run tasks by introducing "hurdles" over which the agent has to step in order to move forward.
+For the \textbf{Hurdle Cheetah} and \textbf{Hurdle Walker} tasks we modified the standard \texttt{Cheetah Run}, \texttt{Walker Walk}, and \texttt{Walker Run} tasks by introducing "hurdles" over which the agent has to step to move forward.
 The hurdles' positions, heights, and colors are reset randomly for each episode, and the agent has to perceive them using egocentric vision.
 For this vision, we added a camera in the head of the Cheetah and Walker.
+Note that the hurdle color is not relevant to avoid them and thus introduces irrelevant information that needs to be captured by reconstruction-based approaches.

-\paragraph{Quadruped Escape.} The Quadruped Escape task is readily available in the DeepMind Control Suite.
+The \textbf{Quadruped Escape} task is readily available in the DeepMind Control Suite.
 For the egocentric vision, we removed the range-finding sensors from the original observation and added an egocentric camera.